zencart/documentation/content/user/accessibility/tools/lighthouse.md

 ## Accessing Lighthouse

-In Google Chrome, right click and select "Inspect."
+In Google Chrome, right-click and select "Inspect."

 ![Inspect](/images/browser_inspect.png)

 A dialog will come up with a number of options on the top menu bar.
-Click "Lighthouse," which will be on the right hand side.
+Click "Lighthouse," which will be on the right-hand side.

 ![Lighthouse](/images/lighthouse.png)